 Applicants Selected for FAFSA or CADAA Verification

 If the federal government (or state government for California Dream Act (CADAA) applications) has selected your FAFSA (or CADAA) for verification, Biola must follow specific guidelines in reviewing your financial aid eligibility prior to releasing aid to your student account.
 Because of this, we advise students to submit their required documents by April 15 prior to the beginning Fall enrollment for the year in question.
 If any of your scholarships, grants, or loans change during the verification process, we will alert you within 3 weeks of the date you submit your last required item via a printed letter to your home address or an email to your Biola email account.
 The last day to complete this process and still receive federal aid for the 2022–23 year is April 1, 2023.
 For 2023–24, the last day will be April 1, 2024.

 Financial Aid Disbursements

 All financial aid is awarded for the academic year; for programs with only two mandatory terms (fall and spring), one half is applied to a student's school account each semester (unless stated otherwise).
-Students enrolled for only one semester are entitled to only that semester's award after it is adjusted to a one-semester expense budget.
-Financial aid is generally not awarded for the summer term in semester programs.
-For trimester programs, such as applied psychology, business management, the MBA and MPAcc, aid is divided into even amounts over all of a student's possible terms in an academic year (fall, spring, and summer).
+Students enrolled for only one semester are entitled to only that semester's financial aid amount after it is adjusted to a one-semester expense budget.
+Financial aid is generally not granted for the summer term in semester programs.
+For trimester programs, such as psychology, business management, the MBA and MPAcc, aid is divided into even amounts over all of a student's possible terms in an academic year (fall, spring, and summer).
 Exceptions to these disbursement divisions are only made where mandated or allowable by federal regulations.